Disappearance of Angela Celentano: Disappearance

 Parents Maria Staiano and Catello Celentano had decided to take their daughters Rossana, Angela and Naomi on a trip.
 Shortly after 1pm, Angela Celentano's father noticed that his daughter was not nearby playing.

 Renato, an 11-year-old boy, said that shortly before he and Angela had gone down the path that led to the parking lot to put his ball in the car.
 He had asked Angela not to follow him, but she had not wanted to listen to him.
-Halfway down, the path crossed another path: there Renato had insisted that Angela return to her mother, then he had continued on alone.
+Halfway down, the path crossed another path: there Renato had insisted that Angela return to her mother; then he had continued on alone.
 After leaving the ball in the car, he had returned to the community without meeting anyone.
 All those present, relatives, friends and volunteers, began to look for Angela in all directions.
-The area was very busy, there were many hikers, but no one seemed to have seen her.
+The area was very busy, with many hikers, but no one seemed to have seen her.
 In the following days, while the parents never left the place of the disappearance, the Carabinieri, the Guardia di Finanza, the Police, the Italian Army, dog units and helicopters also intervened, under the direction of the Prefecture of Naples.
 In the end, the investigators came to the conclusion that Angela was no longer in that area.

 In those days Luca and Renato, two children present at the trip, were also questioned.
 It has never been clear which of them saw Angela last.
 Their versions of the facts have always been discordant.
 Nine days after Angela's disappearance, Catello received an unexpected phone call.
 On the other end, all he could hear was a little girl crying and a voice that said "Your dad."
 Then it ended.
 No questions, no requests.
 The voice of that little girl has never been recognized with certainty.